abs-lang/abs/docs/syntax/assignments.md

 ```

 Worth to note that if a variable gets re-defined within these expressions,
-it will temporaraly assume its new value, but will rollback to the original
+it will temporarily assume its new value, but will rollback to the original
 one once the expression is over:

 ``` bash